by-student-2017/lammps_education_metal_win/potentials/meam/Fe-X(X=Al,Cu,Nb,W)_CoNb/readme.txt

 # https://dr.ntu.edu.sg/handle/10356/175396
 # https://dr.ntu.edu.sg/bitstream/10356/175396/2/MarioHernandez_Thesis_PhD_Final.pdf
 #------------------------------------------------------------------------
+# It says, "The screening parameters Cmin and Cmax, which are expressed as (i-j-k).
+These parameters account for the screening of atom k by atoms i and j."
+However, when comparing the paper with the supplementary materials, the paper writes C(i-k-j)=C(i,j,k).
 # For Fe-Nb, the values ​​of Cmin(A-B-A) and Cmin(B-A-B) are different between the paper and the supplementary data.
 Here, the supplementary data was used.
 #------------------------------------------------------------------------